Ask questions about this school. Answers use aggregated data and are subject to error.

 The interview was in a hotel room.
 There was not a lot of information about the school presented at the interview.
 It was kinda hard to gage how formal the interview wanted to be.
 The interviewer was a bit condescending.

-Many applicants wished they had known ahead of time about the low stress level of the interview, the importance of arriving early to avoid last-minute stress, and the general ease of the interview process.
-Additionally, some mentioned the need for reliable transportation in Hilo and the generic nature of the interview questions.
+Many applicants wished they had known ahead of time about the low stress level of the interview, the importance of arriving early to avoid last-minute stress, and the generic nature of the questions asked.
+Additionally, several applicants mentioned the need for reliable transportation in Hilo and the unexpected locations of the interviews (such as in a hotel room).

 I actually had my interview over video chat, instead of actually visiting the college.
 And I wish I had known that my computer would crash..